from £122 /night help Price for guests, Nights approx:

 The village has managed to retain an unspoiled, unhurried and peaceful atmosphere that visitors find hard to leave.
 There is an excellent selection of restaurants, bars and cafes within the village catering for all, and an excellent spa situated in the 5 star Hotel Residencia.
-All are within easy walking distance of the house.
+Local provision shops are very well stocked.
+All services are within easy walking distance of the house and a

 |Size||Sleeps up to 6, 3 bedrooms|